 Government Shutdown FAQs

-The federal government may enter a shutdown beginning at 12:01 a.m. on Wednesday, October 1, 2025, if there is a lapse in federal government funding.
-These disruptions can harm families, delay services, and create economic uncertainty.
+The federal government entered a shutdown beginning at 12:01 a.m. on Wednesday, October 1, 2025, due to a lapse in federal government funding.
+These disruptions are already harming families, delaying services, and creating economic uncertainty.

 Why does the government shut down?

-The government enters a shutdown when Congress cannot pass annual appropriations bills that fund federal agencies and programs—such as the National Institutes of Health (NIH) or the Supplemental Nutrition and Food Program (SNAP)—before the end of the fiscal year on September 30.
+The government enters a shutdown when Congress cannot pass annual appropriations bills that fund federal agencies and programs – such as the National Institutes of Health (NIH) or the Supplemental Nutrition and Food Program (SNAP) – before the end of the fiscal year on September 30.

 What services and programs are affected?